Electrical design menu

 -

 The inverter is hanging on the building.
 To place an inverter on the building, choose the inverter placement as "Inside building", add the required measurements, and indicate the inverter’s elevation from the ground in our case we will set it to 7 meters.
 The last step is to click on the "Add" button, select the location where you want to place the inverter and left-click to place the device.
-As you can see, the device will be added as PVcase inverter.
+As you can see, the device will be added as a PVcase inverter.

 -

 The inverter is inside the building.
 To place the inverter inside the building, choose the inverter placement as "Inside building", add the required measurements, and indicate the inverter’s elevation from the ground; In our case we will set it to 7 meters.
 The last step is to click on the "Add" button, select the location where you want to place the inverter and left-click to place the device.
-As you can see, the device will be added as PVcase inverter.
+As you can see, the device will be added as a PVcase inverter.

 -

 The inverter is on the ground.
 When you want to place the inverter on the ground, choose the inverter placement as "Inside building", add the required measurements, and indicate the inverter’s elevation from the ground should be 0 meters.
 The last step is to click on the "Add" button, select the location where you want to place the inverter and left-click to place the device.
-As you can see, the device will be added as PVcase inverter.
+As you can see, the device will be added as a PVcase inverter.

 -

 The inverter is on the roof.
 When you want to place the inverter on the roof, choose the inverter placement as "On the roof", and add the required measurements.
 The last step is to click on the "Add" button, select the location where you want to place the inverter and left-click to place the device.
-As you can see, the device will be added as PVcase inverter.
+As you can see, the device will be added as a PVcase inverter.

 If you have already predefined outlines of the inverters PVcase will take the length and width of the object, so you will only need to define height, offset, and inverter power.
 To place the inverter click on Pick from the dwg, select the object and press Space or Enter on your keyboard to finalize.
-As you can see the device will be converter to PVcase inverter.
+As you can see the device will be converter to a PVcase inverter.

 Note: "Pick from dwg" function works for all the methods mentioned above.